Local Governing Body

 The Trade Union Facility Time reports

-Percentage of working hours spent on facility time 1 to 50% of working hours : 3
+Percentage of working hours these 3 employees spent on facility time: all spent between 1% and 50% of their working hours

-Percentage of Pay spent on facility time : 0.0473
+Percentage of total NHEA pay bill spent on facility time : 0.05%

-Percentage of total paid facility time hours spent on paid activities : 0%
+Percentage of total paid facility time hours spent on paid trade union activities : 0%

 Contact the Local Governing Body